zbtolon/get-support/howtogetsupport.md

 Setting the **EU Supported** option for your account applies to all future tickets that you open for issues on any service or data center hosted in the EU region.
 Any tickets you opened prior to setting this option are not affected.
 If you set this option and you add resources outside of an EU data center or the Germany region, issues for those resources are not necessarily handled by a support team in Europe.

 You can set the **EU Supported** option for your account from the Billing window of the {{site.data.keyword.Bluemix_notm}} console.
-See [Enabling the EU supported option](/docs/billing-usage/eusupported.html) for more information.
+For more information, see [Enabling the EU supported option](/docs/billing-usage/eusupported.html).

-If you are an {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer and you do not have a linked account, you can set the **EU Supported** option from the Account Profile window of the customer portal.
-See [Setting the EU Supported option](/docs/customer-portal/cpmanuserprof.html#cp_seteusupported) for more information.

 ### EU Supported services
 {: #eusupportedservices}

-After setting the **EU Supported** option, you can also take advantage of additional controls to support and operate {{site.data.keyword.Bluemix_notm}} services from the European Union.
+After you set the **EU Supported** option, you can also take advantage of extra controls to support and operate {{site.data.keyword.Bluemix_notm}} services from the European Union.
 You can filter your search for platform services with the supported plans in the {{site.data.keyword.Bluemix_notm}} catalog.
 To see the EU-supported plans for a platform service, complete the following steps:
   1. Open the [{{site.data.keyword.Bluemix_notm}} catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/){: new_window}.
-  2. Click the **Filter** button.
+  2. Click **Filter**.
   3. Select **EU supported** from the drop down list.
 With the EU Supported filter set, you see only the services in the **Infrastructure** and **Platform** categories that have EU-supported plans.
   4. Select the service you want.
 You can see some regions and plans for the service are EU-supported.
   5. To see the EU-supported plans for the service, select the correct region from the **Choose a region/location to deploy in** drop down list.
 For example, to see the EU-supported plans for a platform service, select Germany as the region.
-Then, you can see the pricing plans for the service that are labeled **EU Supported**.
+Then, you can see the pricing plans for the services that are labeled **EU Supported**.

 All plans, except lite plans, for the following categories of {{site.data.keyword.Bluemix_notm}} infrastructure services are hosted in Europe and available as EU supported: